Yoga Website Design: How to Create a Yoga Website Your Students Will Love

 Yoga Website Design FAQ

-While many different questions arise throughout the yoga website design process, I want to take a minute to address two that I get frequently.
+While many different questions arise throughout the yoga website design process, I want to take a minute to address some that I get frequently.

 The answer to this question is… it depends.
 If you’re a 100% virtual studio that offers online classes or a solo teacher brand, writing blog articles can be very helpful for establishing your expertise and defining a niche on the internet.
 If your yoga website is for a brick-and-mortar studio location, you’ll want to focus your resources on more locally targeted marketing before spending time on a blog.